Legislation

 designation as an employee, board member, or designee in order for the

 department to perform prompt background checks.
-The department may place
+The department may not

-facilities, the superintendent and executive team, to the extent
+and executive team, to the extent practicable and upon request by the

-practicable, shall meet with the correctional association.
-Upon
+correctional association, shall meet with the correctional association.

-twenty-four hours advance notice, the correctional association may meet
+during the course of any visit.
+The correctional association may meet

 privately with the incarcerated individual liaison committee and